 - For Linux, Unix, or Mac OS, use the file rapidminer-server-installer

 As Admin, run the appropriate installer script.
 The RapidMiner Server Installer window opens.
 This is not the RapidMiner service; it is a tool to help you preconfigure the service.

 In the RapidMiner Server Installer window, read the Before You Start text and click Next when you are ready.

 In the next window, select your installation type.
 You can install either locally or you can create a configuration file used for a headless installation.
 If you select a headless installation, browse to a file location for storing the resulting XML file.
 Click Next.

 Scroll to the bottom of the EULA screen, check the box to accept, and click Next.

 Enter or browse to the location where RapidMiner Server should be installed.
 Please ensure that the folder path does not contain

-%characters.
+%characters and the file system supports UTF-8.
 Click Next.
 The RapidMiner Server Installer License window opens.